giannitedesco/giannitedesco.github.com/_posts/2020-12-23-virtio-win-yum-repo-vulnerable.md

 packages available on any yum repo had this problem.
 In fact, the fedora repo is only once such repo.
 Apparently the RHEL repos do not suffer from this problem.
 Thanks Cole Robinson for pointing that out.

+Thanks to Ken Dreyer and Daniel Mach for clearing up the points about DNF.